• Skip to primary navigation

 Add finely chopped onions and sauté until they turn golden brown.

-Add green chilies and ginger-garlic paste.
+Add green chillies and ginger-garlic paste.
 Sauté for 2-3 minutes until the raw smell disappears.

 Add finely chopped tomatoes and cook until they become soft and the oil separates from the mixture.

 Add turmeric powder, Kashmiri red chilli powder, red chilli powder, cumin powder, coriander powder, garam masala powder, chaat masala and salt.
 Mix well and sauté.
-Add a little water and mix together.
+Add a little water and mix.
 Let the mixture cook for 5-7 minutes.

 Now, add the crumbled paneer and stir everything together.
 Cook for 3-4 minutes, stirring occasionally.